Towards Reliable Generation of Executable Workflows by Foundation Models: Introduction

 Even with recent advancements, LLMs are known to exhibit a tendency for \textit{hallucination}, often producing outputs that are inaccurate, incomplete, or inconsistent with prompts~\cite{Ji2023}.
 Such issues are especially troubling in code generation tasks (such as our case of synthesizing \dsl workflow programs), where syntactic and semantic correctness are paramount.
 Therefore, providing \dsl{}s which are specifically designed around LLM limitations (e.g., unambiguous function signatures, streamlined syntax, and comprehensive error reporting), is necessary for language models to operate more effectively and synthesize code that is robust or somewhat ``FM-proof''.
-However, even with such specialized \dsl{}s which are carefully curated against language model constraints, LLMs remain fallible and are still likely to produce errors while generating DSL code~\cite{Bassamzadeh2024}.
+However, even with such specialized \dsl{}s carefully curated to meet language model constraints, LLMs remain fallible and are likely to produce errors when generating DSL code~\cite{Bassamzadeh2024}.